MrSpidercat/loyal-mc-site/docs/modpack.md

-## Loyal MC Modpack 1.19
+## Loyal MC Modpack v1.19.1
-This is a Quilt/Fabric modpack with the goal of improving performance and bringing amazing QOL features.
+This is a Quilt/Fabric modpack with the goal of improving performance and providing useful QOL features.

 ### How to install
 * Download and Install [PrismLauncher](https://prismlauncher.org/download/), deselect Run Now when installer is complete.